datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter2.md

 `@hint`
 <!-- Examples of good hints: https://instructor-support.datacamp.com/en/articles/2379164-hints-best-practices. -->
-- Use the transform function on cv_model.
+- Use the transform function on `cv_model`.
-- Use the select function.
+- Use the `select` function.
-- Provide the base column as the first argument and the new name as the second argument.
 - Use the `withColumnRenamed` function to rename a column.
+- Provide the previous column name as the first argument and the new name as the second argument.

 `@pre_exercise_code`
 ```{python}